-9.8.1 Banks should put in place appropriate internal control systems catering to stock exchange trading and settlement before commencing operations on the exchanges.
+- 9.8.1 Banks should put in place appropriate internal control systems catering to stock exchange trading and settlement before commencing operations on the exchanges.
 The back office arrangement should be such that trading on the NDS/OTC market and on the stock exchanges can be tracked easily for settlement, reconciliation and management reporting.
-Banks should, therefore, install enabling IT infrastructure and adequate risk management systems.

-- 9.8.2 Only SEBI registered brokers who are authorized by the permitted exchanges (NSE, BSE or OTCEI) to undertake transactions in government securities can be used for placing buy/sell orders.
+Banks should, therefore, install enabling IT infrastructure and adequate risk management systems. - 9.8.2 Only SEBI registered brokers who are authorized by the permitted exchanges (NSE, BSE or OTCEI) to undertake transactions in Government Securities can be used for placing buy/sell orders.
 A valid contract note indicating the time of execution must be obtained from the broker at end of day. - 9.8.3 The dealing officials should independently check prices in the market or on the stock exchange screens before placing their orders with the brokers.
-The decision-making processes cannot be delegated to brokers by the banks. - 9.8.4 The transactions done through any broker will be subjected to the current guidelines on transactions done through brokers. - 9.8.5 Brokers/trading members shall not be involved in the settlement process; all trades have to be settled through clearing member custodians.
-Hence, it will be necessary for primary (urban) co-operative banks to enter into a bilateral clearing agreement with such service providers before hand. - 9.8.6 All transactions must be monitored with a view to ensuring timely receipt of funds and securities.
-Any delay or failure should be promptly taken up with the concerned exchange/authorities. - 9.8.7 At the time of trade, securities must be available with the banks either in their SGL or in the de-mat account with depositories. - 9.8.8 Any settlement failure on account of non-delivery of securities/nonavailability of clear funds will be treated as SGL bouncing and the current penalties in respect of SGL bouncing will be applicable.
-The stock exchanges will report such failures to the respective Public Debt Offices. - 9.8.9 For the limited purpose of dealing through the screen based trading system of the stock exchanges the condition that a primary (urban) cooperative bank should seek a scheduled commercial bank, a primary dealer, a financial institution, another primary (urban) co-operative bank, insurance company, mutual fund or provident fund as a counterparty, while undertaking transactions in Government securities, will not apply. - 9.8.10 Banks should report on weekly basis to their Audit Committee of the Board, giving the details of trades on aggregate basis done on the stock exchanges and details of any "closed-out" transactions on the exchanges. - 9.8.11 The banks should take all necessary precautions and strictly adhere to all instructions/guidelines issued by the Reserve Bank relating to transactions in Government securities as hitherto.
+The decision-making processes cannot be delegated to brokers by the banks.

+- 9.8.4 The transactions done through any broker will be subjected to the current guidelines on transactions done through brokers. - 9.8.5 Brokers/trading members shall not be involved in the settlement process; all trades have to be settled through clearing member custodians.
+Hence, it will be necessary for UCBs to enter into a bilateral clearing agreement with such service providers beforehand. - 9.8.6 All transactions must be monitored with a view to ensuring timely receipt of funds and securities.
+Any delay or failure should be promptly taken up with the exchange/authorities concerned. - 9.8.7 At the time of trade, securities must be available with the banks either in their SGL or in the de-mat account with depositories. - 9.8.8 Any settlement failure on account of non-delivery of securities/non-availability of clear funds will be treated as SGL bouncing and the current penalties in respect of SGL bouncing will be applicable.
+The stock exchanges will report such failures to the respective PDOs. - 9.8.9 For the limited purpose of dealing through the screen based trading system of the stock exchanges the condition that a UCB should seek a scheduled commercial bank, a PD, a financial institution, another UCB, insurance company, mutual fund or provident fund as a counterparty, while undertaking transactions in Government Securities, will not apply. - 9.8.10 Banks should report on weekly basis to their Audit Committee of the Board, giving the details of trades on aggregate basis done on the stock exchanges and details of any 'closed-out' transactions on the exchanges. - 9.8.11 The banks should take all necessary precautions and strictly adhere to all instructions/guidelines issued by the Reserve Bank relating to transactions in Government Securities as hitherto.

-10. READY FORWARD CONTRACTS IN GOVERNMENT SECURITIES
+10 READY FORWARD CONTRACTS IN GOVERNMENT SECURITIES